praneeth-b/pyspark_data_processing/README.md

 # pyspark_data_processing
-A production-grade data engineering solution for processing Yelp's academic dataset using PySpark and the Medallion Architecture (Bronze->Silver->Gold layers).
+A data engineering solution for processing Yelp's academic dataset using PySpark and the Medallion Architecture (Bronze->Silver->Gold layers).

 ## Architecture Design